NI-HPC/nihpc-documentation/docs/Compilers.md

 One exception is to compile a program designed to work on the GPUs.
 In this case, the session must be allocated in the k2-gpu partition, and it must be allocated a GPU resource where the application will be executed.
-For compatibility, we recommend using the A100 GPUs to compile.
+For compatibility, we recommend using the H100 GPUs to compile Nvidia CUDA codes.
 Further details about how to compile for GPUs will be stated in the specific section.

-    srun --pty --partition=k2-gpu --ntasks=1 --mem-per-cpu=4G --gres gpu:a100:1 bash
+    srun --pty --partition=k2-gpu-interactive --time=3:00:00 --ntasks=1 --mem-per-cpu=4G --gres gpu:h100:1 bash

 ### ***Example of compilation***